The Last Week Of December 1988

 So I don’t understand who or what these “other people” might be, nor why someone like Don Knipe would be attracted to racist ideologies, despite knowing (and even loving) plenty of good decent local people from diverse ethnic groups.

 I think I was polite in making my excuses and leaving fairly quickly.
 The visit certainly didn’t end in any acrimony or hostility.
-But I did resolve not to run that errand again and (as far as I recall) didn’t visit the Knipe/Green house again.
+But I did resolve not to run that errand again, at least as far as sitting in the despicable living room of the Knipe/Green house again.

 Strange case.